 This Quarterly Report on Form 10-Q, including the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations," contains forward-looking statements regarding future events and our future results that are subject to the safe harbors created under the Securities Act of 1933, as amended, or the Securities Act, and the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 Forward-looking statements relate to future events or our future financial performance.
 We generally identify forward-looking statements by terminology such as "may," "will," "would," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "assume," "intend," "potential," "continue" or other similar words or the negative of these terms.
 We have based these forward-looking statements largely on our current expectations about future events and financial trends that we believe may affect our business, financial condition and results of operations.
 The outcome of the events described in these forward-looking statements is subject to risks, uncertainties and other factors described in Part II, Item 1A.
 "Risk Factors" and elsewhere in this Quarterly Report on Form 10-Q and Part I, Item 1A.
 "Risk Factors" of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, filed with the SEC on March 7, 2023.
 Accordingly, you should not place undue reliance upon these forward-looking statements.
 We cannot assure you that the events and circumstances reflected in the forward-looking statements will be achieved or occur, the timing of events and circumstances and actual results could differ materially from those anticipated in the forward-looking statements.
-Forward-looking statements about:
+Forward-looking statements contained in this report include, but are not limited to, statements about:

-- the progress of, outcome or and timing of any regulatory approval for any of our product candidates and the expected amount or timing of any payment related thereto under any of our collaboration agreements; - the progress of, timing of and expected amount of expenses associated with our research, development and commercialization activities; - our ability to raise additional funds on commercially reasonable terms, or at all, in order to support our continued operations; - the sufficiency of our cash resources to fund our operating expenses and capital investment requirements for any period; - the expected timing of our clinical trials for our product candidates and the availability of data and results of those trials; - our expectations regarding federal, state and foreign regulatory requirements; - the potential therapeutic benefits and effectiveness of our products and product candidates; - the size and characteristics of the markets that may be addressed by our products and product candidates; - our intention to seek to establish, and the potential benefits to us from, any strategic collaborations or partnerships for the development or sale of our products and product candidates; if approved; - our expectations as to future financial performance, expense levels and liquidity sources; - the timing of commercializing our products and product candidates, if approved; - senior leadership and board member transitions and refreshments; and - other factors discussed elsewhere in this report.
+- the consummation of the Proposed Merger (as defined below); - transaction fees and Merger-related costs in connection with the Proposed Merger; - our ability to integrate Acer (as defined below) into our business successfully or realize the anticipated synergies and related benefits of the Proposed Merger; - the progress of, outcome or and timing of any regulatory approval for any of our product candidates and the expected amount or timing of any payment related thereto under any of our collaboration agreements; - the progress of, timing of and expected amount of expenses associated with our research, development and commercialization activities; - our ability to raise additional funds on commercially reasonable terms, or at all, in order to support our continued operations; - the sufficiency of our cash resources to fund our operating expenses and capital investment requirements for any period; - the expected timing of our clinical trials for our product candidates and the availability of data and results of those trials; - our expectations regarding federal, state and foreign regulatory requirements; - the potential therapeutic benefits and effectiveness of our products and product candidates; - the size and characteristics of the markets that may be addressed by our products and product candidates; - our intention to seek to establish, and the potential benefits to us from, any strategic collaborations or partnerships for the development or sale of our products and product candidates; if approved; - our expectations as to future financial performance, expense levels and liquidity sources; - the timing of commercializing our products and product candidates, if approved; - senior leadership and board member transitions and refreshments; and - other factors discussed elsewhere in this report.